 Regardless of whether or not you work in a creative field, it can be difficult to find the opportunity to flex your creativity muscles.
-As children, most of us tried new things and picked up hobbies (even if it was just rock collecting) much more frequently, which provided tons of little creative outlets around us all the time.
-But as we get older, somehow our free time gets more easily filled with popcorn and Netflix.
-It can be easy to get into a creativity slump, which is why we’ve rounded up 20 new things to do in summer.
+As children, most of us tried new things and picked up hobbies (even if it was just rock collecting) much more frequently.
+But as we get older, somehow our free time gets more easily filled with obligations, both personal and professional.
+It can be easy to get into a creativity slump, which is why we’ve rounded up 30 new things to do in summer.

 And while there’s nothing wrong with vegging out every now and then, there are so many other ways to expand your world!

 There’s no time like the summer to take advantage of the long nights and extra energy that all that sunshine brings.
-So, here’s to intellectual pursuits, volunteering, heading outdoors, and getting active or creative.
-If you’re not sure where to start, these hobbies are either creative, healthy, relaxing, or productive (the latter defined loosely, don’t worry).
+So, here’s to intellectual pursuits, volunteering, heading outdoors, and getting active.
+If you’re not sure where to start, these hobbies supply plenty of healthy, creative, and relaxing inspiration.
 Happy hobbying!

-Read on for 20 new things to do in summer.
+Read on for 30 new things to do in summer!

 Get outside with a pencil and notebook and draw what you see!
 Better yet, go on a fun hike and explore a new place.
 It doesn’t have to be good, just expressive!